tacahiroy/ctrlp-funky/README.md

 CONFIGURATION
 --------------
-It might be useful key mappings like:
+It's useful to define key mappings like this:
 ```vim
 nnoremap <Leader>fu :CtrlPFunky<Cr>
 " narrow the list down with a word under cursor